-- earns a grade below 70% for 2 or more exams in one semester; - earns a final course grade of 'C' in two or more courses in one semester; - has an overall GPA less than 3.0 after the initial didactic semester; - fails a course (first course failure) and passes the remediation examination; - fails a PAEA End-of-rotation exam initial and retest examination; - based on program calculations, is predicted to not pass the PANCE as a first-time exam taker; or - self-refers.
+- earns a grade below 70% for 2 or more exams in one semester; - earns a final course grade of 'C' in two or more courses in one semester; - has an overall GPA less than 3.0 after the initial didactic semester; - fails a course (first course failure) and passes the remediation examination; - fails a PAEA End-of-rotation exam initial and retest examination; - based on program calculations, is predicted to not pass the PANCE as a first-time exam taker - Students may also self-refer to the committee.

-This committee is non-punitive and designed to assist students.
-It allows faculty to intervene early to provide academic support and/or recommendations other assistance.
-Again, being referred to the student success committee is not punitive and does not appear on the academic record.
-However, a student advisement form will be completed and signed by all present at the meeting, including the concerned student, and will be placed into the student's electronic file.
+This committee is non-punitive and designed solely to assist students.
+It allows faculty to intervene early to provide academic support and/or recommendations for additional assistance.
+Being referred to the student success committee is not punitive and does not appear on the academic record.
+A student advisement form will be completed and signed by attendees, including the concerned student, and placed into the student's electronic file.